Johann Wolfgang von Goethe

-Johann Wolfgang von Goethe (Note: Pronounced /ˈɡɜːrtə/ GUR-tə, also US: /ˈɡʌtə, ˈɡeɪtə, -ti/ GUT-ə-,_-GAY-tə-,_--ee; German: /de/.)
+Johann Wolfgang von Goethe (Note: /de/; English pronunciations include /ˈɡɜːrtə/ GUR-tə, /alsousˈɡʌtə, ˈɡeɪtə, -ti/ GUT-ə-,_-GAY-tə-,_--ee.
+The nobiliary particle von is omitted when using the surname alone.)
 (28 August 1749 – 22 March 1832) was a German polymath who is widely regarded as the most influential writer in the German language.
-His work has had a wide-ranging influence on literary, political, and philosophical thought in the Western world from the late 18th century to the present.
+His work has had a wide-ranging influence on literary, political, Christian views, and philosophical thought in the Western world from the late 18th century to the present.
 A poet, playwright, novelist, scientist, statesman, theatre-director, and critic, Goethe wrote a wide range of works, including plays, poetry and aesthetic criticism, as well as treatises on botany, anatomy, and colour.

 Goethe took up residence in Weimar in 1775 following the success of his first novel, The Sorrows of Young Werther (1774), and joined a thriving intellectual and cultural environment under the patronage of Duchess Anna Amalia that formed the basis of Weimar Classicism.
 He was ennobled by Karl August, Duke of Saxe-Weimar, in 1782.
 Goethe was an early participant in the Sturm und Drang literary movement.
 During his first ten years in Weimar, Goethe became a member of the Duke's privy council (1776–1785), sat on the war and highway commissions, oversaw the reopening of silver mines in nearby Ilmenau, and implemented a series of administrative reforms at the University of Jena.
 He also contributed to the planning of Weimar's botanical park and the rebuilding of its Ducal Palace.
 (Note: In 1998, both of these sites, together with nine others, were designated a UNESCO World Heritage Site under the name Classical Weimar.)